SmartForest-no/Point2tree/README.md

 Make sure that you put the data in `*.las` format to this folder.
 If your files are in a different format e.g. `*.laz` you can use `python nibio_preprocessing/convert_files_in_folder.py --input_folder input_folder_name --output_folder output_folder las ` to convert your file to `*.las` format.

-The pipeline is composed of serveral steps and input parametes in `run_all.sh input_folder_name` should be set before the run.
+The pipeline is composed of serveral steps and input parametes in `/run_bash_scripts/sem_seg_sean.sh and /run_bash_scripts/tls.h` should be set before the run.
 The default parameters are as follows:
 ```
 CLEAR_INPUT_FOLDER=1  # 1: clear input folder, 0: not clear input folder
 CONDA_ENV="pdal-env-1" # conda environment for running the pipeline